Tongkang

-Tongkang or "Tong'kang" refers to several type of boats used to carry goods along rivers and shoreline in Maritime Southeast Asia.
-One of the earliest record of tongkang has a background of 14th century, being mentioned in Malay Annals which was composed no earlier than 17th century.
-One passage mentioned it as being used by Majapahit empire during the 1350 attack on Singapura.
+A tongkang is a boat used to carry goods along rivers and shores in Maritime Southeast Asia.
+One of the earliest written records of tongkangs is in the Malay Annals, which was composed no earlier than the 17th century.
+One passage mentions them being used by the Majapahit Empire during the 1350 attack on Singapura.

 Etymology

 Because the majority of tongkangs were built, used, and manned by Chinese people, it is frequently assumed that the name was Chinese word.
-In fact, "tongkang" is certainly a Malay word, and probably derived from bělongkang (properly përahu bèlongkang, a pěrahu jalur with strakes added to increase the freeboard), a word which was formerly used in Sumatra for a river cargo boat.
+In fact, tongkang is certainly a Malay word, and probably derived from bĕlongkang (properly pĕrahu bĕlongkang, a pĕrahu jalur with strakes added to increase the freeboard), a word which was formerly used in Sumatra for a river cargo boat.

 Description

 The tongkang was an unmotorised open cargo boat, propelled by a variety of methods, including rowing, punt poles and sail.

 The early tongkangs were about 20 ton burthen or less; they were propelled by about ten rowers and guided by a steersman.
 Long punt poles were used to propel them in shallower water.
 The size of the tongkang increased around 1860.

 The tongkang was one of the two traditional Malay ships using junk rig with local hulls instead of the Chinese Junk hull.
 Its hull design was more reminiscent of the dhow type used in South Asia and Western Asia than to the common Chinese or Far-eastern type.
 Besides the Junk Rig, the ketch rig was also used on the tongkang.
 The last tongkangs in Singapore were towed by a motorised launch.